Kanomble/celery_blast/README.md

 The `flower` container can be used to monitor the `celery-worker`.
 The reciprocal BLAST pipeline and the normal one-way BLAST pipelines are integrated into a Snakefile, which is used by the workflow management system `snakemake`.
 Customization of Snakefiles enables user defined post-processing.
 In addtion, a `jupyter-notebook` container is integrated into the CATHI container network.
-Configuration is done within the `.env.prod` file.
-All important environment variables are defined within this file (e.g. the `DJANGO_ALLOWED_HOSTS` and the `SECRET_KEY` variables).
+Configuration is done with local, untracked env files created from `.env.dev.example`, `.env.prod.example`, and `.env.prod.db.example`.
+Set real runtime values before deployment; the example placeholders are intentionally invalid.
+Secret rotation guidance is documented in `docs/SECRET_ROTATION.md`.

 <a name="project_setup"></a>
 ## Project setup